 The impact of that first workshop on veterans and Master Breeders was so powerful, a commitment was made to host future workshops to train veterans to raise Heritage breeds.
 Five years later, From Service to Stewardship now connects former participants with established farms with long-time Master Breeders to train their fellow veterans.
 Training opportunities like From Service to Stewardship allow the Conservancy to fulfill its mission of protecting rare breeds from extinction while serving important communities like our veterans.

-The fourth annual Service to Stewardship farmer veteran workshop will be held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.
+The fourth Service to Stewardship farming workshop was held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.

 Read about the workshop in USDA's Rural Cooperatives magazine.